Walking Tracks in Lamington National Park

 Illinbah circuit

-To walk the Illinbah circuit clockwise, start at the Lower picnic area trailhead and descend steeply along the Gwongoorool track through rainforest and open forest to the Coomera River.
-The dry rainforest on the river’s western side provides habitat for the black-breasted button-quail(external link), a member of an ancient order of birds.
+Begin the Illinbah Circuit at the Lower Picnic Area trailhead.
+Follow the track steeply down along the Gwongoorool track, passing through both rainforest and open forest until you reach the Coomera River.
+On the river’s western side, you’ll find dry rainforest that provides habitat for the black-breasted button-quail, a member of an ancient order of birds.

-Warning: in hot weather it may be less strenuous to walk this circuit in an anticlockwise direction.
+Warning: During hot weather, it may be easier to walk this circuit in an anticlockwise direction.
 Always carry enough drinking water.
-River crossings can be hazardous after heavy rain and should not be attempted when the river is in flood.
+River crossings can be hazardous after heavy rain and should not be attempted when the river is in flood

 Araucaria lookout track